Healthdirect Free Australian health advice you can count on.

 What is toxoplasmosis?

 Toxoplasmosis is a very common disease caused by a parasite.
-You can have toxoplasmosis and have no symptoms.
-If you’re pregnant, it can harm your baby.
+Most of the time it does not cause any symptoms.
+However, if you catch it while you're pregnant, it can harm your baby.

 What are the symptoms of toxoplasmosis?